-The image URLs you submit in your data feed must be live in your serving system in order for us to crawl them.
+- Make sure that the image URLs you submit in your data feed are live in your serving system and available for Google to crawl.

 Images are in an unsupported format

-Make sure that your images are in one of our supported formats (GIF, JPG, JPEG, PNG, BMP or TIF) and their filenames include the appropriate extensions.
-In addition, to successfully process an image, its associated URL must link to an image file rather than to a script.
-Learn more about image requirements.
+- To successfully process an image, its associated URL must link to an image file rather than to a script.
+Learn more about image requirements

 Your image URLs aren't working correctly

-Make sure that there are no spaces within your image URLs.
-Each space should be replaced with the characters "%20" (without quotes).
-Otherwise, we'll be unable to crawl your images and your images will not appear in results.
-For example, instead of the following URL:
+- Make sure that there are no spaces within your image URLs.
+Each space should be replaced with the characters

 Images have HTTP headers

-Every time information is passed through the Internet, it's preceded by a short description generally called a header.
-If the header information for an image isn't what's expected, the image processor is unable to cache a copy of your image.
-Typically, headers may only be an issue for images that are dynamically generated.
-If you don't know if your images are dynamically generated, this most likely isn't the problem.
+- If the header information for an image is different from the expected, the image processor will not be able to cache a copy of your image.
+Typically, headers are only an issue for images that are dynamically generated.

 Image size is too large